OpenBAS-Platform/docs/docs/usage/scenario.md

 Once done, the scenario is accessible in the list.
 Click on it to see its details and define them.

-NB: the dashboard selected will be shown in the Analysis tab but only for the simulations of this scenario.
+NB: The selected dashboard will appear in the Analysis tab, but only for the simulations related to this scenario.

 ## Scenario overview